marcelabrx/asynchronism-project/README.md

 ### ✅ Finals considerations
 Jobs IT is designed to be used in the most user-friendly and efficient way, with each section detailed and easy to use, so that you can create each job advert without any problems.

+⚠  Please note that if you use fake filer to create jobs you will get a console error on the preloaded image, use an image that you know works or leave the field empty ⚠

-I hope users enjoy it!
+Finally , I hope you enjoy it!